 • Alternatively, if all vertices have only coplanar outgoing edges, let c be the first category such that there exists another category c' such that there is a non-coplanar triplet of edges, the two first of which start from a vertex of c and the last from c'. c' is chosen as the first such category.
-Let $c_1$ , and $c_2$ be the sorted categories of the destinations of the two first vertices, and $c_3$ be the destination of the third.
-Then the candidates are all the triplets of edges, the two first of which start in c and the last from c' such that $(c_1, c_2, c_3)$ is lexicographically minimal.
+Let c_1 , and c_2 be the sorted categories of the destinations of the two first vertices, and c_3 be the destination of the third.
+Then the candidates are all the triplets of edges, the two first of which start in c and the last from c' such that (c_1, c_2, c_3) is lexicographically minimal.

 The main difference with the strategy of Systre is that the categorisation of vertices bounds the number of candidates with respect to the maximal size of a category, hence the goal of having as many small categories as possible.
 However, the two strategies are exactly the same in the worst-case scenario where there is only one category.
 Note that, although rather complex, the constraints on the retained candidates described above can actually be implemented in an efficient way, which is necessary to prevent the search space reduction from taking more time than the actual search space exploration.
-We provide a multithreaded implementation of the first case to slightly further reduce the time taken by this procedure.